ARTICLE 1. Recommended Numbering

 - Camera(s) embedded in any pylon.

-- A camera, with no audio component, may be attached to the cap of any official with prior approval of the official and the participating teams.
+- A camera, with no audio component, may be attached to the cap of any official with prior approval of the conference

 - A camera, with no audio component, may be attached to cables that extend over the team area and field of play, including the end zones.